 S&P rating.
 A county’s long-term credit rating from Standard & Poor’s reflects the current economic climate and financial stability.
 A high AAA grade indicates a stable economy, BBB grades are riskier and anything below that is regarded as fairly speculative and high risk.
 Keeping your money in an unstable country is a bad idea — if the bank isn’t still there when you go to withdraw your investment, you might not be able to get it back.

 World interest rates

 Compare interest rates, inflation and credit rating in the most popular overseas investment destinations against Canada.

 United Arab Emirates

-*Our table is compiled using various sources and is intended for comparison purposes only.
+*Our table is compiled using various sources and is intended for general comparison purposes only.
 Because the information may not be current, you should not base investment decisions on them.
 Note that interest rates, inflation and credit ratings change over time, sometimes abruptly, so it is best to verify what the most update information is before making any financial decisions.

 Overseas GICs in particular may deliver better returns than products in Canada.
 Planning ahead to take advantage of an opportunity when available can be most valuable way to invest your money.